MMueller98/MERNCourse/README.md

     &rarr; Fast, unopinionated, minimalist web framework for Node.js &rarr; install @types/express to make it work with TypeScript

+* **http-erros**
+    &rarr; create HTTP errors for Express, Koa, Connect, etc. with ease &rarr; install @types/http-errors to make it work with TypeScript

 * **mongoose:**
     &rarr; Mongoose is a MongoDB object modeling tool &rarr; designed to work in an asynchronous environment